rdoby99/Testimonial-Project/README.md

 # Testimonial-Project
 Idea from JS-Beginners at https://github.com/JS-Beginners/testimonial-project.git

 HTML&CSS not mine.
-JS file contains my own code, created WITHOUT looking at the solution.
+The app.js file contains my own code, created WITHOUT looking at the solution.

 ## What I Learned